lohiermichael/deployment-of-machine-learning-models/section_12:deploying_to_IaaS_AWS_ECS/README.md

     - it is self-managed.
 You can deploy it on premises in private clouds or public clouds compared to **ECS** that is managed by **AWS**
 - New player: **Amazon Elastic Container Service for Kubernetes (EKS)**

+## Wrap-up

+### Key learning points

+We saw throughout the section that:

+- There are a large range of container orchestration engines as well as manged or self-managed options to consider, each one with pros and cons

+- Deploying to IaaS has far greater configuration complexity compared to PaaS: security, resource consumption for our containers

+- IaaS can scale to virtually any needs our business may have

+### IaaS Next Steps

+- Explore other AWS services: S3, Load Balancing, new ELK.

+In this section, we didn't setup a custom domain or a fixed IP address.
+To do that on ECS, we need to work with the AWS Load Balancing Options

+- Explore other IaaS Providers: MS Azure, Google Compute Engine.

+- Explore other container orchestration engines: Kubernetes, Docker Swarm